johanpoirier/node-sony-audio-api/README.md

 ## Tech stuff

-The API is base on Promises.
+The API is based on Promises.

 ## Usage